TomTilly/project-euler/README.md

 # Project Euler

-This repository contains a series of solutions to problems from A [Project Euler](www.projecteuler.com), written in JavaScript.
+This repository contains a series of solutions to problems from [Project Euler](www.projecteuler.com), written in JavaScript.

 # About Project Euler